kolint/kolint/README.md

 # KOLint

+**KOLint is named [knockout-lint](https://npmjs.com/package/knockout-lint) on npm.
+Not to be confused with the unrealted "kolint" package on npm.**

 KOLint is a type checker and lint tool for [Knockout.JS](https://knockoutjs.com) views.
 [TypeScript](https://typescriptlang.org) is used for type checking the Knockout view bindings when the viewmodel is defined in Typescript.
 The tool also checks for common mistakes in Knockout views.
 See documentation at [docs.kolint.org](https://docs.kolint.org).

 ## Try it out
 1. Add reference to your view: